-School: SHSS Batch: 2018-2021
+School: SHSS Batch: 2019-2022

-Program: BA Hons Current Academic Year: 2020-2021
+Program: BA Hons Branch: Psychology Current Academic Year: 2021-2022

-Bra nch: Semester:VI
+Semester:VI

-Psyc chology

-1 Course Code
+rsy 1 Course Code

+COCNITIVE DEVCHOLOCY

 2 Course Title COGNITIVE PSYCHOLOGY

 3 Credits 6

 4 Contact Hours (L-T-P) 4-1-2

 Course Type Core

-5 Course Objective To impart knowledge and understanding of the fundamental concepts of Cognitive Psychology and the basic Cognitive processes To create awareness about the various applications of Cognitive processes in everyday life and a foundation to enable understanding of their applications in other fields - Social, Educational, Industrial, Abnormal, Counseling, Sports, Health, Education, and NeuroPsychology To provide the theoretical orientation and background for the courses on Practicum in Cognitive Processes To create a foundation for higher education and a career in the field of Cognitive Psychology
+5Course Objective1) To impart knowledge and understanding of the fundamental of Cognitive Psychology and the basic Cognitive processes 2) To create awareness about the various applications of Cognitive processes in everyday life and a foundation to enable understat their applications in other fields - Social, Educational, Industri Abnormal, Counseling, Sports, Health, Education, and Neurol 3) To provide the theoretical orientation and background for the 2) To create awareness about the various applications of Cognitive processes in everyday life and a foundation to enable understanding of their applications in other fields - Social, Educational, Industrial, Abnormal, Counseling, Sports, Health, Education, and NeuroPsychology 3) To provide the theoretical orientation and background for the courses on Practicum in Cognitive Processes

+4) To create a foundation for higher education and a career in the field of Cognitive Psychology
-6 Course CO1: The student will be able to understand the basic cognitive

-Outcomes processes.
-CO2 The student will be able to display basic knowledge of human cognitive functions and also will be able to display basic knowledge of methods used to study cognition processes CO3: The student will have an understanding of the application of various Cognitive processes in everyday life and also in other fields like Social, Educational, Industrial, Abnormal etc CO4: The student will be able to enhance his/her skills and abilities to perform simple tests of cognitive abilities

-7 Course Description This course will introduce core issues, theories, and experimental findings in cognitive psychology.
+6 Course Outcomes Course CO1: The student will be able to understand the basic cognitive processes.
+CO2 The student will be able to display basic knowledge of human cognitive functions and also will be able to display basic knowledge of methods used to study cognition processes CO3: The student will have an understanding of the application of various Cognitive processes in everyday life and also in other fields like Social, Educational, Industrial, Abnormal etc CO4: The student will be able to enhance his/her skills and abilities to perform simple tests of cognitive abilities This course will introduce core issues, theories, and experimental findings

+Description in cognitive psychology.
+Top attention, memory, imagery, solving etc.The format will i discussion.
+The goal of the co understanding of cognitive th in cognitive psychology.
 Topics to be covered include perception, attention, memory, imagery, language, learning, reasoning, problem solving etc.The format will include lecture, class activities, and in-class discussion.
 The goal of the course is for the students to develop a deep understanding of cognitive theories, concepts, and their applications

 8 Outline syllabus

 Unit 1 Introduction of Cognitive Psychology

 A Introduction: Nature, themes and emergence of cognitive psychology.
 Cognitive neuroscience.

-В Mental imagery: Categories of mental images, mental manipulation of images,
+В Mental imagery: Categories of mental images, mental

+manipulation of images,